 Sometimes you sit down somewhere — maybe in a coffee shop, at the office, or in front of your TV — and out of nowhere, a thought pops up in your mind.
 And you start feeling behind in life.

-“Why am I not farther in life than now?”
+“Why am I not more successful?”